This series is an exciting fictional story of an extraordinary child’s determination through hardship and his introduction to Christianity.

 A bonus is that it is the first in a series.
 As an adult, I also enjoyed reading it.
 Larry Austin, trauma therapist, author of Seer

 This well written story will entertain readers young and old as you to escape to a fictional world.
 The author, Roxanne Ward, skillfully leads the reader on a visual and emotional journey to a possible futuristic time on Earth.
 In this imagined world, things are different than the world we take for granted today.
-It is a fun read and will provoke thoughts about consequences of actions and how they effect our fellow humans.
-GREAT CHRISTMAS GIFT IDEA :) CASH
+It is a fun read and will provoke thoughts about consequences of actions and how they affect our fellow humans.
+GREAT CHRISTMAS GIFT IDEA :) CASH CH

 I love the world you have created here, it felt so raw and real.
 I really loved Connor's story, and I didn’t want it to end honestly it was just written so well.